AlphaGarden/AlphaGarden.github.io/_posts/2018-04-03-simple REST api on node.js and openstack sdk for python.md

 #### 3.1 Create a demo.py in the node project directory

-We create a python script file named demo.py, the script mainly has two functionilties, one is to query the status of all instances with `instances_status` and create a new instance with `create_instance`.
+We create a python script file named demo.py, the script mainly has two functions, one is to query the status of all instances with `instances_status` and create a new instance with `create_instance`.
 After we finish those functions, we need to conside how to return the result to the program of Node.js.
 In this program, we only to need to print the result out the program in Node.js will receive the message from stdout.
+{: .text-justify}
 ```python
 import openstack.cloud
 import sys